elgarcito/solvd-1-block-homework-11/README.md

 The example could be seen in the main method.

-The Connection pool was created in the connectionpool package The MockConnection also was created
+The Connection pool was created in the connectionpool package The MockConnection also was created in the connectionpool package The ThreadWithRunnableAndMockConnection.java also in the connectionpool package

 In this connection pool
 * 5 threads should be able to get the connection.
 * 2 Threads should wait for the next available connection.
+* The program should wait as well.

 The example of this implementation is in the main method